thenasko/mathematics-in-the-world/number_theory/primes.md

 As we can see, there are many solutions, and one can only guess there is an infinite number of them.
 This question, also known as [Landau's forth problem](http://en.wikipedia.org/wiki/Landau%27s_problems), remains open.

-One fascinating feature of this type of problems is that if we *slightly* change the statement (in this case, we just changed a minus to a plus) the problem can become arbitrarily complicated, or even impossible to solve.
+One fascinating feature of this type of problems is that if we *slightly* change the statement (in this case, we just altered a minus to a plus) the problem can become arbitrarily complicated, or even impossible to solve.

 **REMARK-MATH-HISTORY:** Throughout history, mathematicians studied this problem quite a lot.
 For instance, there is a reason why the product of the numbers $$1^2+1$$ and $$2^2+1$$ is $$3^2+1$$.
 The [Fibonacci identity](http://en.wikipedia.org/wiki/Brahmagupta–Fibonacci_identity), probably already known to [Diophantus of Alexandria](http://en.wikipedia.org/wiki/Diophantus) in the $$3^{rd}$$ century AC, states that
 $$